Adnan Sami: Film composer

-Two songs from the album Kabhi To Nazar Milao, whose music video featured model Aditi Gowitrikar, and Lift Karaa De, whose music video starred the popular Indian actor Govinda became popular at that time.
-The videos were shot by Anil Mehta, who had shot popular Hindi films like Hum Dil De Chuke Sanam and Lagaan.
-Because of the album's success, Magnasound and Sami released an album named Always Yours which was a remix version of numbers from that album.

 He soon became popular, which led Hindi filmmaker Boney Kapoor to invite him to provide music for his film.
 This was the beginning for him to compose and sing for Hindi films and for the top Hindi film producers of the time like Yash Chopra and Subhash Ghai.
 Due to the popularity of his music videos and live performances, he started getting acting offers at the same time.

 The song "Tu Sirf Mera Mehboob" from the Hindi film Ajnabee, sung by Adnan, became popular and was declared a "superhit" by Screen Magazine, who called him the pop personality of the year in 2001.